mosets/docs/upgrade.md

 You can also refer to the steps above if you are upgrading from other version.
 For example, if you're upgrading from 2.2, you can start with Step 5 above.

+{question}Can I just copy database tables to a new version of Mosets Tree to upgrade?{/question}
+{answer}
+No. The proper way to upgrade is by installing a newer version over your existing Mosets Tree or by following the multi-steps upgrade as described above.
+{/answer}

 ## Compatibility With Joomla {#compatibility-with-joomla}
 Use the information below to determine the latest version of Mosets Tree you can run on each major version of Joomla.